 An international language was of great importance to the Catholic Church.
-Beginning with the Council of Trent in the mid-sixteenth century, the Church sought for ways to codify (make uniform) their holy sacraments.
-This included creating a written record of every individual who was baptized, married, or buried within each parish across the globe.
-Clergy were already educated in Latin; it was necessary to read the holy works of the time.
-Therefore, Latin was an obvious choice for recording church ordinances.
+As early as the Fourth Lateran Council in 1215 Beginning with the Council of Trent in the mid-sixteenth century, the Church sought for ways to codify (make uniform) their holy sacraments.
+Beginning with the Council of Trent in the mid-sixteenth century, local parish priest was to create a written record of every individual who was baptized or married, within his parish.
+Soon in each parish across the globe, priests recorded church ordinances.
+Latin was an obvious choice for this, as clergy were already educated in Latin, this being necessary to read the Bible and decrees and directions from their bishops and from Rome.

-Although the specific details recorded in parish registers changed over time, the basic formats remained the same.
-This tutorial will familiarize researchers with the different types of Latin records as well as how they changed over time.
+Although the specific details recorded in parish registers changed over time and place, the basic formats remained the same.
+This tutorial will familiarize researchers with the different types of Latin records as well as how they changed over time and place.
 As Latin faded from public use, clergy and civic servants began to write in their native tongues.
-This transition usually occurred in the mid-seventeenth century, but pieces of Latin may still emerge in later documents.
+This transition began the mid-seventeenth century, but pieces of Latin may still emerge in later documents into the early twentieth century.
 Some officials recorded the date in Latin before switching to English, Italian, French, German, etc. Other times, officials were provided pre-printed Latin forms, but filled in the information in their native tongue.